krasheninnikov/krasheninnikov.github.io/_posts/2025-11-08-gender-ratios.md

 **Implication: demographics matter a lot even when individual preferences are highly personal.**

 ## Appendix C: related work
-Small warning: I made summaries for items 2-6 below with a good bit of LLM assistance with both writing and understanding the papers, so the chance of inaccuracies is likely higher than usual.

-1. Falkovich – "Skewed and the Screwed" (2020): Falkovich's post is a great complement to this one.
-We both highlight the same amplification effect: once couples pair off, initially-small gender gaps grow larger among singles.
-From there, he looks at age preferences and political tribes, while I take a quantitative angle – simulating cities, who moves there, and how desirability is distributed.
-[Putanumonit blog](https://putanumonit.com/2020/01/26/skewed-and-the-screwed/)
+1. The post "[Skewed and the Screwed](https://putanumonit.com/2020/01/26/skewed-and-the-screwed/)" from Falkovich (2020) is a great complement to this one.
+Both posts highlight the same amplification effect: once couples pair off, initially-small gender gaps grow larger among singles.
+From there, Falkovich looks at age preferences and political tribes, while I take a quantitative angle – simulating cities and desirability distributions.
+2. [This post on the OkCupid blog](https://theblog.okcupid.com/undressed-whats-the-deal-with-the-age-gap-in-relationships-3143a2ca5178) (Markowitz, 2017)  explores people's age preferences using data you can probably only get when running a dating site (who messages who + response rates, broken down by age of both the sender and the recipient).
+The post argues that breaking the "older-man-younger-woman" norm is pretty easy, and is often beneficial.
+3. There is also the Discourse:

+   <img src="/images/gender-ratio-post/art-hoes-tao.jpg" alt="50,000 art hoes will save San Francisco" loading="lazy" style="width: 100%; height: auto; border: 1px solid #ddd; border-radius: 8px;" />

+   ([twitter link](https://x.com/taotechic/status/1964551131977437674))

+   Relatedly, [Grimes](https://x.com/Grimezsz/status/1984327032390787400): *"Someone said to me that the way to import 40 thousand art hoes to SF to teach engineers love (and thus save humankind) would be to open an elite fashion school.
+Considering the materials science infrastructure this is actually the obvious path forward for fashion"*

+### Econ papers

+Many econ papers are relevant for the dating market model presented in this post.
+Warning: I made paper summaries below using a good bit of LLM assistance, so the chance of inaccuracies is higher than usual.

-2. Choo & Siow – "Who Marries Whom and Why" (2006): A marriage model incorporating both overall gains from pairing up and couple-specific "chemistry," showing how demographics move who pairs with whom and who stays single, estimated on 1970s U.S. data.
+4. Choo & Siow – "Who Marries Whom and Why" (2006): A marriage model incorporating both overall gains from pairing up and couple-specific "chemistry," showing how demographics move who pairs with whom and who stays single, estimated on 1970s U.S. data.
 It explains why adding "chemistry" makes matches less tightly aligned by rank – top people don't always pair with top people – but the direction of sex-ratio effects still shows up, matching my robustness checks in Appendix B. [Journal of Political Economy](https://www.journals.uchicago.edu/doi/abs/10.1086/498585)
-3. Galichon & Salanié – "Cupid's Invisible Hand: Social Surplus and Identification in Matching Models": Generalizing Choo–Siow, the paper provides practical tools for estimating how head-count or entrant-mix shifts change real matching markets (focusing on who matches with whom, and how much benefit they derive from it).
+5. Galichon & Salanié – "Cupid's Invisible Hand: Social Surplus and Identification in Matching Models": Generalizing Choo–Siow, the paper provides practical tools for estimating how head-count or entrant-mix shifts change real matching markets (focusing on who matches with whom, and how much benefit they derive from it).
 [Review of Economic Studies](https://academic.oup.com/restud/article/89/5/2600/6478301)
-4. Azevedo & Leshno – "A Supply and Demand Framework for Two-Sided Matching Markets" (2016): Large matching markets behave like admissions: each side's selectivity shifts until offers and acceptances line up.
+6. Azevedo & Leshno – "A Supply and Demand Framework for Two-Sided Matching Markets" (2016): Large matching markets behave like admissions: each side's selectivity shifts until offers and acceptances line up.
 Change head-counts or who enters (e.g., more high-achieving men in the Bay Area) and those selectivity levels move predictably – somewhat similarly to what shows up as my "rarity multipliers."
 [Journal of Political Economy](https://www.journals.uchicago.edu/doi/abs/10.1086/687476)
-5. Menzel – "Large Matching Markets as Two-Sided Demand Systems" (2015): In large markets with idiosyncratic tastes, aggregate patterns converge to a unique outcome even though many micro matchings could exist.
+7. Menzel – "Large Matching Markets as Two-Sided Demand Systems" (2015): In large markets with idiosyncratic tastes, aggregate patterns converge to a unique outcome even though many micro matchings could exist.
 Individual randomness is real, but market-level averages are tightly pinned down.
 This maybe helps explain why my rarity multipliers barely change after adding preference noise in Appendix B. [Econometrica](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA12299)
-6. Ashlagi, Kanoria & Leshno – "Unbalanced Random Matching Markets: The Stark Effect of Competition" (2017): In large markets with largely independent rankings, even tiny numerical tilts create big advantages for the scarcer side, and the stable outcome is essentially unique.
+8. Ashlagi, Kanoria & Leshno – "Unbalanced Random Matching Markets: The Stark Effect of Competition" (2017): In large markets with largely independent rankings, even tiny numerical tilts create big advantages for the scarcer side, and the stable outcome is essentially unique.
 With just one extra person (n vs. n+1), the scarce side's average match is around their \~7th choice while the numerous side's is \~145th when n=1,000. <a href="https://www.journals.uchicago.edu/doi/full/10.1086/689869">Journal of Political Economy</a>
-7. There is also the Discourse:

-   <img src="/images/gender-ratio-post/art-hoes-tao.jpg" alt="50,000 art hoes will save San Francisco" loading="lazy" style="width: 100%; height: auto; border: 1px solid #ddd; border-radius: 8px;" />

-   ([twitter link](https://x.com/taotechic/status/1964551131977437674))

-   Relatedly, [Grimes](https://x.com/Grimezsz/status/1984327032390787400): "Someone said to me that the way to import 40 thousand art hoes to SF to teach engineers love (and thus save humankind) would be to open an elite fashion school.
-Considering the materials science infrastructure this is actually the obvious path forward for fashion"